tweag/bsideslv-devsecops-sdlc/part1/README.md

 We're now going to switch over to using another tool that can aid in detecting security issues in our source code.
 This tool is called CodeQL.

-For the purposes of the workshop we will demo and walk through this.
-However after the workshop if you wish to try this tool for yourself we have provided instructions on how to install it.
+For the purposes of the workshop, we will demo and walk through this within the provided GitHub Codespace.
+Note: This setup is for demonstration purposes only and should not be used in production environments or personal projects during the workshop.

 #### Post-workshop Codespace Workspace setup

+For those interested in exploring CodeQL further after the workshop, you can refer to the official CodeQL documentation for detailed installation and setup instructions.
+Please note that the CodeQL setup provided here is meant solely for demonstration within this workshop.

 We have provided example scripts you can use to generate a CodeQL database in your Codespace.
 First install the commandline: